bcgov/platform-services-status-page-notifications/maintenance_template.md

 **When?**

-Starting at [Example: Thursday, April 2 2024 at 6:00 AM PST/PDT] and finishing at [Example: Thursday, April 3 at 9:00 AM PST/PDT]
+Starting at [Example: Thursday, April 2 2024 at 6:00 AM] and finishing before [Example: Thursday, April 3 at 9:00 AM]

 **Will there be an impact on the Platform apps?**